exafmm/pyexafmm/README.md

 </h1>

 The goal of PyExaFMM is to develop a highly performant implementation of the particle FMM that is written in Python.

 The utility of FMM algorithms are hindered  by their relatively complex implementation, especially for achieving high-performance.

 PyExaFMM is a particle kernel-independent FMM based on [1], written in pure Python with some extensions.
 Representing a compromise between portability, east of use, and performance.
-Optimisations are currently implemented  using Numba, Numpy, and Multiprocessing.
-However the vision of the project is to eventually provide optimisations taking advantage distributed and heterogenous computing environments, and to scale from desktops to HPC clusters.
+Optimisations are currently implemented  using Numba, Numpy, and CUDA acceleration.

+The vision of the project is to eventually provide optimisations fully taking advantage distributed and heterogenous computing environments, and to scale from desktops to HPC clusters.
+Most importantly however, Python will allow non-specialist scientists and engineers to solve particle FMM problems, from a jupyter notebook!

+## System Requirements

+An NVidia GPU is required, as PyExaFMM is accellerated with CUDA.

 ## Install